jethornton/flexgui/docs_flex/source/probe.rst

 LED Indicator
 -------------

 The Probe Enable button can have a LED indicator.
-See :ref:`LedButtons` for information on LED buttons
+See :ref:`LED Buttons <led_buttons>` for information on LED buttons

 Example
 -------